nodejs/node/doc/api/async_hooks.md

 * `store` {any}

-This method transitions into the context for the remainder of the current synchronous execution and then persists the store through any following asynchronous calls.
+Transitions into the context for the remainder of the current synchronous execution and then persists the store through any following asynchronous calls.